Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

    update it with).
 3. For each entry in the direct path that's to the right of the current entry, from low to high:
-   1. Obtain a proof from the server that the highest version of the search key present in the prefix tree at that entry is greater than or equal to the current version.
+   1. Receive and verify a binary ladder from that log entry, for the version currently in the map.
+This proves that, at the indicated log entry, the highest version present is greater than or equal to the previously-observed version.
    2. If the above check was successful, remove the current position-version pair from the map and replace it with a position-version pair corresponding to the entry in the log that was just checked.

 This algorithm progressively moves up the tree as new intermediate/root nodes are established and verifies that they're constructed correctly.
 Note that users